EcoBiomics-Zoobiome/COI_RDP_pipeline/README.md

 ## Part V - Dereplication

 I prepare the files for dereplication by adding sample names parsed from the filenames to the fasta headers using the rename_all_fastas command that calls the run_rename_fasta.sh.
 Therein the rename_fasta command calls the rename_fasta_gzip.polx script.
-The results are concatenated andcompressed.
+The results are concatenated and compressed.
 The outfile is cat.fasta.gz .
 I change all dashes with underscores in the fasta files using vi.
 This large file is dereplicated with VSEARCH (Rognes et al., 2016) available at https://github.com/torognes/vsearch .
 I use the default settings with the --sizein --sizeout flags to track the number of reads in each cluster.
 I get read stats on the unique sequences using the stats_uniques command that calls the run_fastastats_parallel_uniques.sh script.
 I count the total number of reads that were processed using the read_count_uniques command that calls the get_read_counts_uniques.sh script.

 ```linux
 rename_all_fastas Rtrimmed.fasta.gz